What is Rotary Tiller in Agriculture

 Because a rotary tiller’s center of gravity is too far forward, the machine can be unstable during operation.
 Therefore, center-drive rotary tillers usually operate at lower speeds.
 They are also not very suitable for long-distance transport or movement.

-Side-drive Rotary Tiller
+Side-Drive Rotary Tiller

 In a side-drive rotary tiller, the drive mechanism is located on one side of the tiller.
 It uses a drive shaft to transfer power from the engine to the side drive system.
 Then, the drive shaft and universal joint drive the blades to work.